Spagettileg/Amber-Club/README.md

 ### index.html

 Navbar (repeated on all pages) has been designed to include a clickable icon image that is synonymous with the bands brand.
 The user will always return to the home page with.
-In addition, the navbar allows the user to navigate to ‘music’, ‘heyhey’ and ‘events & tickets’ pages.
+In addition, the navbar allows the user to navigate to ‘about’and ‘gallery’ pages.
 A ‘hamburger’ design has been built to collapse the navbar for Mobile devices.

-A full black and white image of the band is on show from the header through to the first container ‘headline news’.
-I was inspired by the design as a result of completing the bootstrap training.
-The thought of scrolling the image creates a sense of something next.
+A full image of a full whiskey glass is on show from the header through to the first container ‘customer quotes’.
+Attractive narrative and a site register button are on show.
+Minimal colour palette used to help draw the users eye to the full glass of whiskey.

-‘Headline News’ is central to the home page.
-Users are notified up front of important information concerning the band.
-Summary news of 2021 world tour is supported by use of icons, sourced from bootstrap / font awesome5.
+‘Announcement’ is central to the home page.
+Users are notified up front of a reward when signing up to Whiskey-Drop

-Further news of a 2021 world tour appears on home page via a ‘bootstrap’ card design.
-The design has been further modified to include a clickable button to allow user to check availability of tickets via a navigation link through to ‘events & tickets’ page.
-All buttons are subject to .hover pseudo class that provides a status colour change to the user when their cursor is placed upon the selected button.
-Furthermore, the user can view the concert venue by clicking on the card image.
+Customer quotes provides an image of the customer, occupation and a brief quote narrative

+'Features' container includes 'Gallery', 'Shopping' and 'Connect'.
+There is a very social theme throug together to make user feel that are part of something special.
+Each feature is supported by a introduction narrative together with a button, when clicked, takes user to a modal window with image and further narrative

+'Monthly Favourites' tbale is a top 5 list of Whiskey-Drop members favourite product.
+Each product has a name, origin and rating score.
+The product name, when clicked, takes the user to a modal window where a full product image and detailed description can be viewed

-Footer (repeated on all pages) includes trading links to tickets and bookings.
+Footer (repeated on all pages) includes please drink responsibility narrative and link to external website.
+Trading links to gallery and shopping.
 Social media links and fonts secured from bootstrap / font awesome5.
-The links are wired to the bands’ respective social media sites.
-Again, the .hover pseudo class has been used to provide a background colour change (yellow to custom corporate colour) and font colour change too.
-Site links allow the use to access music, heyhey and events & tickets pages.
-The lower footing allows for The Monkees performing years, powered by Javascript, copyright and web designer information.
+The links are wired to Whiskey-Drops' respective social media sites.
+Again, the .hover pseudo class has been used to provide a background colour change (pencil grey to yellow) and font colour change too.
+Site links allow the use to access about, contact us, cookies, faqs, privacy policy and terms & conditions.
+The lower footing allows for Whiskey-Dropp' business operating years, powered by Javascript, copyright and web designer information.

 ### about.html

+Navbar (repeated on all pages) has been designed to include a clickable icon image that is synonymous with the bands brand.
+The user will always return to the home page with.
+In addition, the navbar allows the user to navigate to ‘about’and ‘gallery’ pages.
+A ‘hamburger’ design has been built to collapse the navbar for Mobile devices.

+A bootstrap parallax design provides the foundation of a story of what Whiskey-Drop is and where users benefit from registering as a member

+Barrel images appear at top and bottom of the parallax range, with a full whiskey glass and large stock of whiskey bottles postioned in between

+Other containers are sandwiched between the above images to showcase Whiskey-Drops' access to global range of products and to introduce free sampling for undecided customers

+Footer (repeated on all pages) includes please drink responsibility narrative and link to external website.
+Trading links to gallery and shopping.
+Social media links and fonts secured from bootstrap / font awesome5.
+The links are wired to Whiskey-Drops' respective social media sites.
+Again, the .hover pseudo class has been used to provide a background colour change (pencil grey to yellow) and font colour change too.
+Site links allow the use to access about, contact us, cookies, faqs, privacy policy and terms & conditions.
+The lower footing allows for Whiskey-Dropp' business operating years, powered by Javascript, copyright and web designer information.

 ### gallery.html

-- Bootstrap Javascript 'Modal' used to create table following click of sign up button
+Product filter allows the user to view all products, or, view by country of origin.
+This graphic filter appears under the navbar

+- Countries in spotlight, as follows:
+    - Ireland
+    - Scotland
+    - USA
+    - Japan
+    - China
+    - Rest of the World (Random collection on show)

+All products are presented with a matching style in bootstrap grid design.

+1. Product Image
+2. Product Name
+3. Price in GBP
+4. Country Origin

+User can hover over the product image to view tasting notes.
+There is sufficient opacity to ensure the user can see the product in the background.
+The tasting notes fall into 3 categories:

+1. Appearance
+2. Aroma
+3. Taste

+Important- The products on show are for illustration purposes only and have not been wired to a formal ordering and payments process.
+This upgrade is planned for a future release.

 ## Tests